-You should confirm to your Principal that the placement has taken place and they will notify the HR.
+You should confirm to your Principal that the placement has taken place who will notify HR Schools' Support Services.

 4.5.3 Notification of Return to Work

 The notification arrangements in order to exercise your right to return to work are the same for both the statutory and contractual schemes.
 This information is the same as for mothers returning to work from maternity leave, please see [section 3.8.3](#) and [section 3.13](#).